User Experience Design Visa Sponsorship Jobs in California

 Which visa types are most common for user experience design roles in California?

-The H-1B is the most common visa for UX designers in California, as the role typically qualifies as a specialty occupation requiring a bachelor's degree in human-computer interaction, graphic design, cognitive science, or a related field.
+The H-1B visa is the most common visa for UX designers in California, as the role typically qualifies as a specialty occupation requiring a bachelor's degree in human-computer interaction, graphic design, cognitive science, or a related field.
 Australian citizens may use the E-3 visa, which has no lottery.
 Canadians and Mexicans may qualify under the TN visa category for certain design-related classifications.

 Which cities in California have the most user experience design sponsorship jobs?